Outsourcing construction services

-Globalization and advances in technology have brought about major changes in the construction industry.
+Globalization, advances in technology, and sustainability concerns have brought about major changes in the construction industry.
 Successful construction firms have introduced new processes to handle ever larger and more complex projects with greater efficiency and quality.
-And, although not as robust as in the boom years before the economic crisis, industry growth remains steady and positive due to large infrastructure projects worldwide, rising corporate profit, and new demand for nonresidential property.
+After the pandemic-induced slowdown, the industry is once again on an upward trajectory, with the infrastructure and renewable energy sectors showing robust expansion.

-In the United States, the demand for design and detailing work by structural engineers cannot keep up with the supply, making outsourcing and offshoring a compelling possibility for construction and engineering firms (Outsourcing and Offshoring: Options for the US Construction Industry, International Business and Economics Journal).
+In the United States, for example, the demand for design and detailing work by structural engineers far outpaces the supply of workers who can competently handle the assignment, making outsourcing and offshoring a compelling option for construction and engineering firms.
 Many companies have already adopted an offshore model where structural design work is performed locally, while detailing work is offshored to emerging economies.

 The pressure to reduce costs and maximize resources while delivering high-quality services is another key driver of outsourcing engagements in the industry.
-For years, U.S. firms have had captive centers in developing countries to perform design and construction management tasks.
-However, rapid advances in technology have made offshoring a more attractive proposition than the establishment of captives (Offshoring of Engineering Services in the Construction Industry, National Academy of Engineering).
+For years, US firms have had captive centers in emerging economies to perform design and construction management tasks.
+However, rapid advances in technology have made offshoring a more attractive proposition than the establishment of captives.

 Large construction firms with a global reach face a unique set of challenges.
-They must contend with the difficulty in sourcing capital project investment, as well as lower margins, operational inefficiencies, fragmented processes, and the demands of sustainability.
+They must contend with the difficulty of maintaining a steady cash flow, as well as lower margins, operational inefficiencies, fragmented processes, and the demands of sustainability.

 Fragmented processes.
 Large construction firms with decentralized operations often endure higher operating costs and internal inefficiencies.
 The sheer size of global outfits requires a new business model and integrated solutions that take advantage of market opportunities and meet the needs of customers.